FAQs

 • Customized mold remediation and/or sanitization protocols

-All findings and recommendations are delivered to the client, empowering you to take informed next steps to restore a healthy indoor environment.
+All findings and recommendations from our mold removal service are delivered to the client with an estimated cost to correct, empowering you to take informed next steps to restore a healthy indoor environment.

-While fogging may kill airborne mold spores temporarily, it does not remove visible mold growth from surfaces — and that’s the real issue.
-Since 1998, the EPA has made it clear that successful mold remediation means physically removing all visible mold, not just treating the air.
+While fogging may kill airborne mold spores temporarily, it does not remove visible mold growth from surfaces, and that's the real issue.
+Our team knows that since 1998, the EPA has made it clear that successful mold remediation means physically removing all visible mold, not just treating the air.

 At Mold Removal Worx LLC, we believe in evidence-based mold remediation.
 Here are the top reasons to collect air or surface samples when mold is suspected:

-Set a reference point for mold spore concentration in the air before remediation — essential for accurate comparison after cleanup is completed.
+Establish a Baseline: Set a reference point for mold spore concentration in the air before remediation, which is essential for accurate comparison after cleanup is completed.

-Identify the type of mold present in the air or on surfaces at the time of testing — crucial for targeted treatment and risk assessment.
+Determine Mold Species: Identify the type of mold present in the air or on surfaces at the time of testing, which is crucial for targeted treatment and risk assessment.

-Provide lab results to your physician — a microbiologist’s analysis of mold samples may help correlate environmental exposure with toxicology results from medical labs.
+Support Medical Evaluations: Provide lab results to your physician.
+A microbiologist's analysis of mold samples may help correlate environmental exposure with toxicology results from medical labs.

 Mold exposure can trigger a wide range of health symptoms, especially in individuals with allergies, asthma, or weakened immune systems.
 Common symptoms of mold exposure include: